 Some situations, however, require careful assessment, as incorrect postures can sometimes indicate a spinal disorder.

-Initially, it is up to parents to check their children’s backs, and if they have any doubts at all they should seek the opinion of expert medical spine specialists.
+Initially, it is up to parents to check their children’s backs, and if they have any doubts at all, they should seek the opinion of expert medical spine specialists.

 How do you tell the difference between incorrect posture and a spinal disorder?

-If you have the youngster stand in front of you with his/her back exposed and look at him/her sideways on, you should immediately notice the classic shape of back, created by two natural and opposing curves; starting from the base of the spine and moving upwards, you will see the first, lower curve.
+If you have the youngster stand in front of you with his/her back exposed and look at him/her sideways on, you should immediately notice the classic shape of the back, created by two natural and opposing curves; starting from the base of the spine and moving upwards, you will see the first, lower curve.

 Known as lumbar lordosis, this is a physiological curve in which the lumbar spine appears more anteriorly positioned and concave.
 Immediately above it, you will see that the dorsal spine instead shows a posterior convex curve.

 In normal conditions, these two curves are harmonious and not too pronounced.
-However, if, on observing the youngster, you notice that one curve is more pronounced or protruding, or that both are marked, then this could be a sign of a spinal disorder.
+However, if, on observing the youngster, you notice that one curve is more pronounced or protruding or that both are marked, then this could be a sign of a spinal disorder.
 In such cases, screening by a qualified professional or a consultation with a specialist spine doctor is strongly recommended.

 In the same way, you might notice that the youngster’s back appears flat, with the physiological curves barely visible or not visible at all.
 This profile, too, can indicate the presence of a spinal disorder.